-The Part 107 Aeronuatical Knowledge Test for UAS operators is a mandatory test for anyone looking to fly drones commercially.
+The Part 107 Aeronautical Knowledge Test for UAS operators is a mandatory test for anyone looking to fly drones commercially.
 Pass the test, and you’ll get a license, which allows you to operate under the standards set under Part 107.
+But to pass, you’ll almost certainly want to enroll in some sort of Part 107 UAS training course

 The test was first made available in August 2016, and it’s not easy to pass if you don’t have a pre-existing knowledge of aviation: unless of course you take a study course.